1400 - Drug-Free Workplace and Reasonable Suspicion

 2.2.4.
 Any conduct that is administratively determined to be a violation of Utah Law relating to drug or alcohol use.

 2.3.
-Effect Of Failure To Comply With Reasonable Suspicion Drug And Alcohol Testing
+Effect of Failure To Comply With Reasonable Suspicion Drug And Alcohol Testing or Suspicion Inquiry

-An employee who refuses to submit to an alcohol and/or drug test or who violates any aspect of these guidelines may be subject to disciplinary action up to and including termination.
+An employee who refuses to submit to an alcohol and/or drug test or who violates any aspect of this policy may be subject to disciplinary action up to and including termination.
+An employee's person, work area, desk, files, District vehicle, and similar areas are subject to inspection for drugs at any time based on reasonable suspicion under this policy.

 3.1.
 Reasonable Suspicion Drug And Alcohol Testing